itaim18/akela/server-nestjs/README.md

 - Since we don't have DB in this assignement - you can use "mocks" - there is already one called `USERS` that includes the users (you can add some more if you wish), and an empty one called `TASKS` for storing the tasks (of course not permanent - only for runtime).
 The mocks are located under the relevant module
 - Notice that you should implement the model `Task`.
 - Notice that are empty router, controller, service and dal for the tasks for you to add what you need in them
-- There are some implemented errors, middlewares and other things that you can use if you wish
+- There are some implemented errors, filters and other things that you can use if you wish